SuperOfficeDocs/superoffice-docs/docs/service/install/index.md

 **What database system will you use:**

-Choose the database type which your database is running on.
+Choose the database type that your database is running on.

 **Username:**